whoElseButUmar/whoElseButUmar/README.md

     "Salesforce Integration",
     "Clean Architecture",
   ],
-  iDroid: "Every mission begins with intel and ends with excellence", };
+  motto: "Every mission begins with intel and ends with excellence", };
 ```